333ihab/Checkers-AI/README.md

   - Center control bonus
 - Alpha-beta with ordering typically performs best
 - Higher ply depth makes the bot stronger but slower
-- The GUI versions make it much easier to understand the game flow and AI performance
+- The advanced GUI makes it much easier to understand the game flow and AI performance
-- Charts in the advanced GUI help visualize algorithm efficiency
+- Interactive charts help visualize algorithm efficiency and compare strategies

 "# Checkers-AI"